phyzical/discord-ai-bot/README.md

 </div>

 ### Archived

 I have decided to archive this project as I no longer have the time to maintain it.
 If you would like to take over the project, [please let me know](https://github.com/mekb-turtle).

 ### Set-up instructions

-1. Install [Node.js](https://nodejs.org) (if you have a package manager, use that instead to install this)
-    - Make sure to install at least v14 of Node.js
+1. Install nvm
+    - nvm use
+    OR just use node 20
 2. Install [Ollama](https://github.com/jmorganca/ollama) (ditto)
 3. Pull (download) a model, e.g `ollama pull orca` or `ollama pull llama2`
 4. Start Ollama by running `ollama serve`